sarahdini-design/ontario-ed-performance-analysis/README.md

 Corporations whose latest-year results have moved away from their historical pattern should also be followed over additional years to see whether the change continues.

+## Limitations

+This analysis is based on publicly reported CIHI data and is intended to identify patterns in ED wait-time performance, not to explain why those patterns occurred.

+A few limitations are important when interpreting the results:

+- The analysis uses corporation-level P90 wait times.
+It does not include patient-level records, so differences in patient acuity, case mix, or individual patient experience could not be examined.

+- The peer-group benchmark is based on the median corporation within each hospital peer group.
+It is not volume-weighted, so a smaller and a larger corporation each contribute equally to the benchmark.

+- Some physician initial-assessment values were suppressed by CIHI.
+These values were kept as unavailable rather than estimated, which means that a small number of corporations could not be fully classified for persistent initial-assessment gaps.

+- The datasets do not include operational factors such as staffing levels, ED visit volumes, inpatient bed availability, or local capacity constraints.
+For that reason, the analysis cannot determine what caused a corporation to perform above or below its peer benchmark.

+- The persistent-gap definition used in this project — being above the annual peer-group median in at least 4 of 5 years — is an analytical rule created for this analysis.
+It is not CIHI's official performance classification.

+- The study covers five fiscal years, from 2020–2021 to 2024–2025.
+Recent changes may therefore need additional years of data before they can be considered a sustained improvement or deterioration.

+## Final Recommendations

+Based on the patterns identified in this analysis, a few areas would be worth prioritizing for further review:

+- **Focus first on corporations with persistent gaps in both indicators.**
+  These organizations showed repeated above-peer wait times across both initial physician assessment and admitted-patient ED stay, making them the clearest candidates for deeper operational investigation.

+- **Consider current performance together with the five-year pattern.**
+  A single year can look better or worse than the longer-term trend.
+Corporations that remain above their peer median in 2024–2025 after showing persistent gaps over several years deserve particular attention, while recent improvements should be followed to see whether they continue.

+- **Investigate the two stages of the ED journey separately.**
+  Some corporations showed persistent gaps only in initial assessment, while others showed gaps mainly in admitted-patient ED stay.
+These patterns should not automatically be treated as the same type of performance issue.

+- **Keep peer-group context in the comparison.**
+  Persistent gaps were present across all hospital peer groups, so hospital type alone does not explain the differences.
+Comparing corporations with similar peers remains more informative than using a single Ontario-wide benchmark.

+- **Combine wait-time results with operational data before making decisions.**
+  Patient volumes, case mix, staffing, inpatient bed availability, and other capacity measures would help determine what may be contributing to the gaps identified here.

+These recommendations are intended to identify where further investigation may be useful.
+The wait-time data alone is not enough to determine the underlying cause of a corporation's performance.

+## Conclusion

+This analysis showed that Ontario ED performance changed over the five-year period, but the pattern was not the same across the two stages of the patient journey.

+Initial physician assessment waits increased fairly steadily, while admitted-patient ED stay rose more sharply and then showed some improvement after 2022–2023.
+Looking at both indicators together also showed that persistent performance gaps were not limited to one type of hospital or one part of the ED visit.

+The peer-group comparison helped add context to the raw wait times, and the five-year persistent-gap view made it possible to separate longer-term patterns from a single-year result.

+The main value of this analysis is not to label hospitals as good or bad, but to identify where performance gaps appear repeatedly and where a closer operational review may be useful.

+Further analysis using patient volume, case mix, staffing, inpatient capacity, and other operational data would be needed to understand what is driving the differences observed in this project.